torbjornlager/flov-in-vr/index.md

 ![Alt text](img/news-article.png?raw=true "Optional Title")

-A long (3h) and very fascinating [episode](https://podcasts.apple.com/se/podcast/voices-of-vr-podcast-designing-for-virtual-reality/id874947046) of the [The Voices of VR Podcast](https://voicesofvr.com/) in which pople speculate about the long-time future of VR.
+A long (3h) and very fascinating [episode](https://podcasts.apple.com/se/podcast/voices-of-vr-podcast-designing-for-virtual-reality/id874947046) of the [The Voices of VR Podcast](https://voicesofvr.com/) in which pople speculate about the long-time future and ultimate potential of VR.

 ## Physical exercise